Neakail/Neakail.github.io/_publications/number-30.md

 ---
-title: "GPF: Generative Prediction Fusion for Multi-Label Emotion Classification"
+title: "From Bias to Fairness: The Role of Domain-Specific Knowledge and Efficient Fine-Tuning"
 permalink: "/publications/number-30"
 year: "2024"
-citation: "Shiqiao Huang, Weiwen Zhang, <b><i>Nankai Lin</b></i>, Mianshen Xu.
-GPF: Generative Prediction Fusion for Multi-Label Emotion Classification.
-International Conference on Computer Supported Cooperative Work in Design.
+citation: "Weixiong Zheng, Aimin Yang, <b><i>Nankai Lin</b></i>, Dong Zhou.
+From Bias to Fairness: The Role of Domain-Specific Knowledge and Efficient Fine-Tuning.
+International Conference on Intelligent Computing.
 2024.
 (CCF C类会议, 通讯作者)"
 ---